 Mechanism of Action: How Weight Loss Pills Function

-Weight loss medications have different ways to help people manage their weight.
-Some, like appetite suppressants phentermine and liraglutide, reduce hunger and cravings7.
-Others, like orlistat, block fat absorption from food7.
-Some pills, including semaglutide and tirzepatide, make you feel full longer7.
+Weight loss pills that really work have different ways to help people manage their weight.
+Some, such as appetite suppressants like phentermine and liraglutide, reduce hunger and cravings.
+Others, like orlistat, block fat absorption from food.
+Some pills, including semaglutide and tirzepatide, make you feel full longer.

 Weight Loss Medication | Mechanism of Action |